anoniscoding/yorlang/readme.md

 **Yorlang Programming Language**
-- Yorlang was created so we can have fun writing code in one of our native languages.
+- Yorlang was created so we can have fun writing code in one of the native languages (i.e Yoruba) in Nigeria .

 **Feature List**
 - Variable Declaration